 What is a “nonprofit bookstore”?

 A bookstore is a retail business, so how can it be nonprofit?
 Very simply, it can be both, and they are not mutually exclusive.
 Light of Islam Bookstore is a retail bookstore, but the profits don’t go to anyone but the company itself.
 Light of Islam is a registered nonprofit organization, and as such no profits can go to any individual involved with the store.
 The organization is governed by a board of directors and managed by an executive director who is an employee of the organization.
-There aren’t many models like this, but
+There aren’t many models like this, but they do exist.

-The primary purpose of selling books and providing educational activities is to fulfill Light of Islam Bookstore’s
+The primary purpose of selling books and providing educational activities is to fulfill Light of Islam Bookstore’s mission.
+It will be run just as a retail business would, but won’t rely solely on profits from book sales.
+That’s why we need support from donors, just as any nonprofit organization does.

-mission.
+The primary purpose of selling books and providing educational activities is to fulfill Light of Islam Bookstore’s mission.
 It will be run just as a retail business would, but won’t rely solely on profits from book sales.
 That’s why we need support from donors, just as any nonprofit organization does.

 You know, by reading this blog you're getting this genius for free, people.
 Buck up. $25. $50.
 This is me you're talking about.
 We go way back.
 Make me proud.